theNewFlesh/hidebound/README.md

 file properties.
 This data comprises the entirety of Hidebound's database at any one time.

-Industries, such as visual effects, have common principals and practices that enable them to effectively and efficiently manage petabytes of highly diverse data as it is generated and run through complex data tranformation pipelines in a reliabel fashion.
-Hidebound's goal is to extend this capability to other hetergenous, data intensive industries, such as artifical intelligence (especially computer vision pipelines) and biotech.
+Industries, such as visual effects, have common principles and practices that enable them to effectively and efficiently manage petabytes of highly diverse data as it is generated and run through complex data transformation pipelines in a reliable fashion.
+Hidebound's goal is to extend this capability to other heterogenous, data intensive industries, such as artificial intelligence (especially computer vision pipelines) and biotech.

 Assets are easily managed and readily consumable by digital asset management